DO RECOVERED EXPERTS STILL HAVE ED THOUGHTS?

 I think having intrusive thoughts once in while isn't something we should be ashamed of (Rini from Own it babe is my biggest inspiration when it comes to honesty about recovery and body image as an ED coach) and I rather be honest be you instead of being a fraud and tell you recovery is all rainbows and sunshine.
 It's about not acting upon those thoughts and OBVIOUSLY they're a rarity once you're recovered, but it does happen.

 Life is hard in general and if you're an "ex eating disorder patient" you'll always have to be cautious of your actions when life throws you curveballs.
-I'm basically an addict.
+I'm basically an ex-addict.
 Anorexia was my addiction and I thrived on restrictions and rules.

 It's in my DNA to fall back into old habits when things get tough, but the more aware you are, the less likely it will happen.
 It's a decision not to act upon those thoughts, because life is so much better without an eating disorder.